Ria424/developers-animatesdk-docs/PresetPanel_object/PresetPanel_summary.md

 ## Description

-The presetPanel object represents the Motion Presets panel (Window > Motion Presets).
-It is a property of the flash object ([Flash.presetPanel](../Flash_object/Flash49.md)).
+The PresetPanel object represents the Motion Presets panel (Window > Motion Presets).

+It is a property of the [Flash object](../Flash_object/Flash_summary.md) and can be accessed by [Flash.presetPanel](../Flash_object/Flash49.md).

 ## Method summary

-You can use the following methods with the presetPanel object:
+You can use the following methods with the PresetPanel object:

 | **Method** | **Description** |
 | --- | --- |